wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 for your platform) because the builds for the appropriate platforms are already provided for us.

-### 2.3 Downloading accompanying code and finishing setup
+### 2.3 Downloading the accompanying code and finishing setup

 * Grab the accompanying code from the github repo.